-The above scheme is governed by our SIPP trust deed and rules.
+The LCS SIPP Trust is governed by our SIPP trust deed and rules.
 If there is any discrepancy between these Key Features, the SIPP terms and conditions and the trust deed and rules, the trust deed and rules will take priority.

-We can provide you with a copy of the governing trust deed and rules at any time.
+These trust deed and rules are available on our website, or alternatively if you ask us we can provide you with a copy at any time.